Last Updated on

 The bridge represents a crossing over to the Abode of Buddha from the cycle of rebirth.
 The semi-circle seen in the image below represents the human world.
 The fangs in the larger circle represent the mouth of Rahu, meaning impurities in the mind, a representation of hell or suffering.

 Pictures are prohibited once inside the temple, but let us paint you a picture: The Buddha faces the back wall, which is painted orange and depicts a bizarre combination of scenes straight from American life: Spiderman, Superman, Alien, Star Wars, cell phones, computers, McDonald’s, Neo from The Matrix movies, Bin Laden and George W. Bush, plus the 9/11 attacks on the Twin Towers.
 Not what you would expect inside a temple!
 Even parts of the small main temple were unfinished, so we can only imagine what type of images will be added to mix!

 Once it is completely finished, there will be nine buildings: the ubosot, the hall containing Lord Buddha’s relics, the hall containing Buddha images, the preaching hall, the contemplation hall, the monk’s cell, the door façade of the Buddhavasa, the art gallery and the bathrooms.

-How to get there: The temple is located in Ban Rong Khun, about 13 kilometres south-west of Chiang Rai.
+How to visit the White Temple in Chiang Rai: The temple is located in Ban Rong Khun, about 13 kilometres south-west of Chiang Rai.
 Public buses (40 Baht) leave regularly from the bus station in Chiang Rai, just ask someone what gate the buses to Wat Rong Khun are leaving from.
 The ride takes around 20 minutes.

 You could visit in an hour or so, but plan in some time to take in all the little details that you will see the closer and longer you look.